WangLiusong/SESNet/README.md

 # SESNet
 The implementation of SESNet with Pytorch, and Demo demonstration.
 We will provide the whole code later.
-This paper is submmiting to Journal of Intelligent Information Systems.
+This paper is submmiting to ICASSP_2024.